-People visit natural and cultural heritage places for many reasons, among them to explore nature's mysteries and surprises.
+People visit the wilderness for many reasons, among them to explore nature's mysteries and surprises.
 When we leave rocks, shells, plants, feathers, fossils, artefacts and other objects of interest as we find them, we pass the gift of discovery on to those who follow.
-Particularly, never touch Aboriginal rock art or disturb sites of significance.

-It's the missing elements of our favourite places that disturb us the most.
-"Leave What You Find" means retaining the special qualities of every natural and cultural heritage place-for the long term.
+Particularly, never touch aboriginal rock art or disturb sites of significance.
+"Leave What You Find," means retaining the special qualities of every natural and cultural heritage place for the long term.